Nishal3/airbnb-warehousing/README.md

 ### 4.2 Creating Tables for Transformed Data

+1. Get into the query editor by clicking "Query editor v2" on the left menu
+2. Create the tables by pasting in the SQL Script from the `table_creation.sql` file, and click "Run"

 ## 5 Using a Glue Crawler to Extract Data From the RDS Instance

 ### 5.1 Creating a Database in Glue to House the Data